House Cleaning Tips > Clutter > Make Your Home Clutter Free

 Make Tough Choices

 1. Make the tough choices.
-There's very little justification for clinging to broken or worn out tools for "sentimental" reasons.
-(If it was your dad's old hand drill with a crank, mount it on a the wall of your garage as an antique display.)
+There’s very little justification for clinging to broken or worn out tools for “sentimental” reasons.
+(If it was your dad’s old hand drill with a crank, mount it on a wall of your garage as an antique display.)

 2. Go through your clothes closets and dispose of outworn, outgrown and outdated garments - even though you just loved that dress.
 If they are still stylish and wearable, either donate them to a needy shelter or recycle through a consignment shop.